vencakratky/Tapo-T315-csv-to-docx/README.md

 \<place0> - \<place4\> - Here you can preselect the location of the temperature sensor - it is specified in the protocol You can optionally edit 'template.docx'.
 CAUTION Do not edit the location of placeholders (\#) in the template  !
+The application supports Drag and Drop (just drag the .csv file into the application window)